Sound Legal Representation Through Complex Asset Division

 According to Illinois law, the division of marital assets follows principles of equitable division.
 Assets purchased or accumulated during a marriage will be subject to the equitable division process.
 The law considers a fair division according to factors in the Illinois Marriage and Dissolution Of Marriage Act.
 These factors include the length of the marriage, the contribution of each spouse to the acquisition of the assets, the contributions of each spouse as a parent and homemaker and the ability of each spouse to acquire assets in the future.

 One of the most difficult challenges is determining the actual value of assets such as closely held businesses.
 Our attorneys possess the experience and expertise to guide you through the process and obtain the best possible result.

-At Kirsh & Associates, LTD., we have decades of experience handling complex high-asset divorce cases, focusing on protecting your best interests.
+At Kirsh & Anderson, Ltd., we have decades of experience handling complex high-asset divorce cases, focusing on protecting your best interests.
 We understand that the basis of fair asset division stems from a comprehensive understanding of the valuation of such assets, including the tax consequences of their division.